stanfordnlp/dspy/intro.md

 ## Analogy to Neural Networks

 When we build neural networks, we don't write manual _for-loops_ over lists of _hand-tuned_ floats.
-Instead, you might use a framework like [PyTorch](https://pytorch.org/) to compose declarative layers (e.g., `Convolution` or `Dropout`) and then use optimizers (e.g., SGD or Adam) to learn the parameters of the network.
+Instead, you might use a framework like [PyTorch](https://pytorch.org/) to compose layers (e.g., `Convolution` or `Dropout`) and then use optimizers (e.g., SGD or Adam) to learn the parameters of the network.

 Ditto! **DSPy** gives you the right general-purpose modules (e.g., `ChainOfThought`, `ReAct`, etc.), which replace string-based prompting tricks.
 To replace prompt hacking and one-off synthetic data generators, **DSPy** also gives you general optimizers (`BootstrapFewShotWithRandomSearch` or `BayesianSignatureOptimizer`), which are algorithms that update parameters in your program.
 Whenever you modify your code, your data, your assertions, or your metric, you can _compile_ your program again and **DSPy** will create new effective prompts that fit your changes.